fstrudel/kubeflow-docs/docs/install/tkgs.rst

 Prerequisites
 =============

-Adhere to the following requirements before deploying Freestone Kubeflow package on Tanzu Kubernetes Grid Service (TKGS) clusters.
+Adhere to the following requirements before deploying Freestone Kubeflow package on Tanzu Kubernetes Grid Service (TKG) clusters.

-For the deployment on TKGS clusters, Freestone Kubeflow is installed on a Tanzu Kubernetes Cluster (TKC).
+For the deployment on TKG clusters, Freestone Kubeflow is installed on a Tanzu Kubernetes Cluster (TKC).
 So before the deployment of Freestone Kubeflow, you need to get vSphere and TKC ready.

 - For a greenfield deployment (no vSphere with Tanzu deployed on servers yet), you need to deploy vSphere with Tanzu first.
 Please refer to VMware official document `vSphere with Tanzu Configuration and Management <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html>`__.

-- To provison TKGS clusters with the proper vSphere with Tanzu installation and configuration, see `Workflow for Provisioning Tanzu Kubernetes Clusters Using the TKGS v1alpha2 API <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-3040E41B-8A54-4D23-8796-A123E7CAE3BA.html>`__.
+- If you're running vSphere 7.x, to provision TKC with the proper vSphere with Tanzu installation and configuration, see `Workflow for Provisioning Tanzu Kubernetes Clusters Using the TKGS v1alpha2 API <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-3040E41B-8A54-4D23-8796-A123E7CAE3BA.html>`__.
+- If you're running vSphere 8.x, to provision TKC with the proper vSphere with Tanzu installation and configuration, see `Workflow for Provisioning TKG 2 Clusters on Supervisor Using Kubectl <https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-918803BD-123E-43A5-9843-250F3E20E6F2.html>`__.

-- To use GPU resources on Freestone Kubeflow, setup vGPU Tanzu Kubernetes Grid (TKG) with document `Deploy AI/ML Workloads on Tanzu Kubernetes Clusters <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-2B4CAE86-BAF4-4411-ABB1-D5F2E9EF0A3D.html>`__.
+- To use GPU resources on Freestone Kubeflow, setup vGPU Tanzu Kubernetes Grid (TKG) by following `Deploy AI/ML Workloads on Tanzu Kubernetes Clusters <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-2B4CAE86-BAF4-4411-ABB1-D5F2E9EF0A3D.html>`__.

 - To connect to the cluster from your client host, see `Connect to a Tanzu Kubernetes Cluster as a vCenter Single Sign-On User <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-AA3CA6DC-D4EE-47C3-94D9-53D680E43B60.html>`__.

 - Install ``kctrl``, a kapp-controller's native CLI on your client host.
 It is used to install Freestone Kubeflow Carvel Package.
 See `Installing kapp-controller CLI: kctrl <https://carvel.dev/kapp-controller/docs/v0.40.0/install/#installing-kapp-controller-cli-kctrl>`__.

-Deploy Freestone Kubeflow package on TKGS clusters
+Deploy Freestone Kubeflow package on TKG clusters
 ===========================================================

 Add package repository